svsticky/CommitteeClash/README.md

 ## Update documentation

-There are scripts to generate automatic documentation based on summaries and function headers.
-To update the documentation site, please run the following commands before composing the docker containers:

-- Frontend: `node docs/scripts/generate-frontend-docs.mjs`
-- Backend: `node docs/scripts/generate-backend-docs.js`

-The API documentation is updated automatically when starting development.
+The frontend and backend documentation is updated automatically when running `npm run dev` or `npm run prod`.
+The api documentation is updated when running `npm run dev`.